Times Mister India

-Times Mister India, aka Mister India World, is a beauty pageant and organization that selects the India's official representative to the Mister World and the Mister Supranational pageants.
+Times Mister India, aka Mister India World, is a beauty pageant and organization that selects India's official representative to the Mister World and the Mister Supranational pageants.

 History

 The Times Group, the owner of the franchises for Femina Miss India and Miss Diva, launched Mister India in May 2014, holding its inaugural edition as "Mr India 2014" The pageant continued with consecutive editions until 2016.
 It then went on an extended temporary hiatus due to delays in the conduct of Mister World pageant, which resulted in no annual national competitions being held from 2018 to 2023.

 The winner of the Times Mister India pageant primarily represents India at Mister World.
 Additionally, Mister India sent delegates to Mister Supranational from 2016 to 2021, with a separate digital edition held in 2021 to specifically select a representative for that year's Mister Supranational 2021 competition.

 Marking its return in 2024, the Mister India pageant held its 6th edition on July 20th.
 This marked the longest hiatus between editions, with seven years having passed since the last competition held in 2017 formally on-stage.
 Also, the Mister India 2024 edition featured the highest number of shortlisted contestants (thirty-five) compared to any previous edition.